sophiemiddleton/pyfitter/py-fitter/README.md

 Another important goal of the "results" module is to have various statistical tests here e.g. for understanding the significance or pvalue of a result or deriving a frequentist limit in the event of low or no signal yields.

 The current version of this code is underdevelopment, but the concept is taking shape.
+The functions work, but have not been used to produce viable results due to missing external infrastructure.

+## GetSignificance (underdevelopment)

+The aim of this function is to take the output of a fit and understand the p-value on the derived signal yield and the significance (in n*sigma).
+It will be useful for understanding if we have a discovery.

+## GetUL (underdevelopment)

+This function will be used to derive frequentist UL at a chosen CL.
+It should be used with smaller yields.
+There is much work to do to understand how to run with large number of toys.